PrismaticPolygon/ComputerVision/README.md

 Extra credit is available for detecting other types of object.
 * Performance is more important than efficiency.

+## Marks

+* any image pre-filtering or optimization performed (or similar first stage processing) to improve either/both object detection or stereo depth estimation  [10]
+* effective integration of (existing) object detection and dense stereo ranging [10]
+* object range estimation strategy for challenging conditions   [10]
+* general performance [20]
+* good code [5]
+* discussion / detail of solution design and choices made in report [10]
+* qualitative and quantitative evidence of performance [10]
+* additional credit is given for an alternative sparse stereo based ranging approach, another variant approach to stereo-based ranging, and the use of heuristics or advanced processing / optimisation to improve performance.

 ## Notes
 * Automatic detection of objects and the estimation of their distance from the vehicle within stereo video imagery from an on-board facing stereo camera.